-This includes Bushfire Recovery Grant expenditure.
-Budget to be added in Quarterly Budget Review 1.
+This includes bushfire grants expenditure \$158,000.
+Budgets for these grants totalling \$519,000 to be added in Quarterly Budget Review 1.

 Funding opportunities for redevelopment of Visitor Information Centre continue to be investigated.

 COVID-19 continues to impact the tourism industry, local businesses and the wider-community.
 The recent QLD border closure will have a significant impact on these business who were just starting to see some return of normality.